aaronahmid/RobotArm/README.md

 RobotArm is micro automation tool that enables easy creation and management of development environtments.

 ## Features
+- start and stop the arm service easily
 - Easily create development evironment from a yaml file as states
 - run management commands easily from any directory in your terminal
 - run tests easily from any directory in your terminal